KrishnanN27/Converter4Me/README.md

 5. Enter your weight in pounds in the provided text field.
 6. The app will automatically display your weight converted to kilograms.

-## Dependencies
-- Flutter SDK: Version X.X.X
-- Dart: Version X.X.X
-- Other dependencies can be found in the `pubspec.yaml` file.

 ## Contributions
 Contributions to this project are welcome.
 Feel free to submit bug reports, feature requests, or pull requests.